josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 ---
 ## Ability
 Ability is the practical skill and know-how to perform tasks effectively within a given role.
 Unlike capability, which reflects potential across time horizons, ability is grounded in applied knowledge, skills, and experience.
-It represents what can be reliably executed in the present and can be developed further through practice. ,
+It represents what can be reliably executed in the present and can be developed further through practice.
+## Appreciation
+Appreciation is the intentional recognition of effort, presence, or contribution, independent of outcomes or comparisons.
+It affirms value, fosters belonging, and reinforces trust.
+Unlike assessment or evaluation, appreciation is relational and expressive.
+It sustains motivation, strengthens culture, and acknowledges the human dimension of work in both achievement and adversity.
+## Assessment
+Assessment is a structured process used to gather information about an individual’s behavior, thinking patterns, skills, or potential.
+It is diagnostic rather than judgmental, aimed at understanding the current state and future capacity.
+Assessment informs decisions, guides development, and supports alignment without assigning value, making comparisons, or determining outcomes.
 ## Autonomy Paradox
 The Autonomy Paradox describes the tension between the human desire for freedom and the simultaneous need for structure and certainty.
 Too much control stifles creativity, while unlimited freedom creates disorientation.
 Effective leadership balances autonomy with clarity, enabling individuals and organizations to thrive in environments that demand both safety and stretch.
 ## Capability